FoodIsLifeBGP/banana-rn/contributionGuide.md

   } from 'react-native';
   import styles from './ClaimingProgressBar.styles';

-  //define interface there
+  // DEFINE INTERFACE HERE

   interface ClaimingProgressBarProps {
+	/** Width for ClaimingProgressBar. */
 	width?: number | string;

+	/** Number of donations has been picked up. */
 	pickedUp: number;

+	/** Number of donations has been reserved. */
 	reserved: number;

+	/** Number of donations remaining. */
 	left: number;

+	/** Style of ClaimingProgressBar. */
 	style?: StyleProp<TextStyle>;
   }

-  // apply interface in parameters of function and set default value /**
-   * ClaimingProgressBar, basic idea is using flex-grow attribute of element to stretch bars
-   * to corresponding proportion
-   * @param{width} width for ClaimingProgressBar, default set to 100%
-   * @param{pickedUp} number of donations has been picked up
-   * @param{reserved} number of donations has been reserved
+  /**
-   * @param{left} number of donations remaining
+   * Data visualization that shows the total number of picked-up, reserved, and available
-   * @param{style} style of ClaimingProgressBar
+   * servings within a single donation.
-   * */
+   */
   export default ({
   	width = '100%',
   	pickedUp,